prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 Nexus defaults to both inputs and outputs being nullable.
 This means by default your API is conservative in what it sends but flexible in what it accepts.
 With this approach, by default:

 - You're free to defer some hard thinking about output nullability, knowing you can always change your mind later without breaking clients.
-- Client developers work more to processing API respones, having to handle null conditions.
+- Client developers work more to processing API responses, having to handle null conditions.
 - You're forced to frontload some hard thinking about inputs, since realizing something should have been required later will require breaking clients.
 - Client developers work less to satisfy minimum query requirements.
 - The "null blast radius" (refer to [Nullability in Principal](#nullability-in-principal)) is reduced to zero.

 There is no right or wrong answer to nullability.
-These are just defaults, not judgements.
+These are just defaults, not judgments.
 Understand the tradeoffs, and react to your use-case, above all.

 You can override the global defaults at the per-type level or per-field level.
 If you find yourself writing local overrides in a majority of cases then it might mean the global defaults are a bad fit for your API.
 In that case you can change the global defaults.